For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 University College London (UCL) is always a sure bet to make the UK's top 10.
 It excels in the more academic aspects of the league table, such as Research Quality and Entry Standards.

 But UCL is no stranger to leading the way, too.
-It was the first uni to admit students of any race, class or religion, and to welcome women on equal terms with men.
+It was the first uni to admit students of any race, religion or political beliefs, and to welcome women on equal terms with men.

 Its impressive mix of famous alumni includes Jonathan Ross, Chris Martin of Coldplay, and the inventor of the telephone, Alexander Graham Bell.

-Durham University was founded in 1832 and, after Oxford and Cambridge, it was the first uni to open in England for more than 600 years.
+Durham University was founded in 1832.
 It's consistently one of the highest-ranked unis in the UK and has one of the highest proportions of privately educated students in the country.

 Durham has its fair share of famous former students, too.
-The list includes former Bond actor Roger Moore and comedians Ed Gamble and Nish Kumar.
+The list includes Gabby Logan, Ed Gamble and Nish Kumar.

 Durham has excellent scores for Degree Completion and Graduate Prospects according to CUG.
 However, it does fall down slightly on its Student Satisfaction rating.